-The first step in the H-Lab experience is to take the class, Healthcare Lab.
+The first step in the MIT Sloan healthcare learning experience is to take Healthcare Lab.

-U.S. healthcare and health management related challenges provide unique opportunities for students to make an important and positive impact on the world, through innovative research and educational activities.
-These challenges are the focus of H-Lab.
+Healthcare- and health management-related challenges provide unique opportunities for students to make an important and positive impact on the world through innovative research and educational activities.
+H-Lab focuses on these challenges.

-H-Lab is an interdisciplinary project-based learning course with three specific goals:
+H-Lab is an interdisciplinary, project-based learning course designed to provide students with:

-- To provide students with first-hand insights into the issues and challenges facing health and healthcare organizations
+- First-hand insights into the issues and challenges facing health and healthcare organizations.

-- To provide students with an intensive experience working collaboratively with senior leadership in healthcare organizations
+- An intensive experience working collaboratively with senior leadership in healthcare organizations.

-- To provide students with a forum in which to develop their integrated problem-framing skills in order to assist organizations in complex environments to move to action
+- A forum in which to develop integrated problem-framing skills and help organizations in complex environments move to action.

 Do the Lab Project

-As a main feature of the H-Lab class, student teams work with their host organizations on four-month project engagements designed to tackle real-world problems.
-In late September, H-Lab faculty members match the best-qualified teams to their preferred host organizations.
-From October through December, the teams work on campus with their host organizations, building their client relationships through online collaboration and conference calls.
-Teams conduct research, interviews, and analysis that will be critical for their future work in the field.
-In January, teams work on site full-time at their host organizations’ facilities for three weeks.
+Student teams work with their host organizations on four-month project engagements designed to tackle real-world problems.
+Teams are formed in September, and the H-Lab teaching team then matches student teams to host organizations.
+From September through December, the teams work with their local (or remote) host organizations and build their relationships through online collaboration and conference calls.
+Teams conduct research, interviews, and analysis that build critical skills for future work in the field.
+During January teams work on site, if feasible, at their host organizations for up to three weeks.

 Return: Reflections and Deliverables

-In MIT Sloan’s signature Think-Act-Reflect approach to Action Learning, reflection is an ongoing component in the cycle of an H-Lab project.
-Through various methods of reflection—such as updates, team processing, mentor coaching, posters, and public presentations—students link theory and practice before, during, and after their project engagement, bringing them to a deeper understanding of the broad impact of what they’ve learned.
-The teams’ final deliverables include a formal presentation and, more importantly, concrete analysis that the host organizations’ senior management can put to work immediately.
+In MIT Sloan’s signature Think-Act-Reflect approach to action learning, reflection is an ongoing part of an H-Lab project cycle.
+Through various methods of reflection—such as updates, team processing, mentor coaching, posters, and public presentations—students link theory and practice before, during, and after their project engagement to help deepen the experience.
+The teams’ final deliverables include a formal presentation and, more importantly, a concrete analysis that senior leadership within the host organizations can immediately apply.